encukou/freezeyt/README.md

 Freezeyt will freeze these pages in addition to those it finds by following links.

-Extra pages may also be give on the command line, e.g. `--extra-page /extra/ --extra-page /extra2.html`.
+Extra pages may also be given on the command line, e.g. `--extra-page /extra/ --extra-page /extra2.html`.
 The lists from CLI and the config file are merged together.